tothaval/YourStartUp_public_repo/README.md

 license concept idea:
 1.
-free, but with a payoption for users or enterprises who want to pay if they like the software and are happy with it
+free to use software, but with a payoption for users or enterprises who want to pay if they like the software and are happy with it
 2.
 acknowledgement of authorship and extended authorship 3.